stacyshcherbakova/genome-minimizer/README.md

 ### Requirements
 Libraries:
-PyTorch, numpy, seaborne, matplotlib, sklearn
+PyTorch, numpy, pandas, seaborne, matplotlib, sklearn

+### Create a `venv` enviroment using the following commands inside the repository:
+`
+python -m venv GM_env
+source GM_env/bin/activate
+pip install -r requiremnet.txt
+`

+### Data
 The data folders: data
 These can be obtained from the Zenodo repository and should be placed in the top level directory of the package.

-## Some Acronyms/File names:
+### Some Acronyms/File names:
 - **Extras**: Extra functions
 - **Training**: Files which include training loops
 - **Directories**: Directories paths